 Our recommendation - Ask your tenant to set up a home insurance through Hedvig

 We currently have a cooperation with the insurance company Hedvig, which has a designed home insurance just for people who rent in "second hand".
+By using this link you will get 50% off the first 3 months.
 The insurance is the only one on the market today without a fixed term - which is good if you also want to rent for a period that is shorter than one year and therefore your tenant does not have to take out and pay for an insurance for a period that it does not spend in your apartment.

 You can read more about home insurance here on Hedvig's website.